How to prevent varicose veins

 Can you prevent varicose veins?

-Unfortunately, some of the risk factors for varicose veins are unavoidable - for example, your age, family history of the condition, and being female.
-Other risk factors in your life can also increase your risk; these include obesity, hormone replacement therapy, and pregnancy (the risk increases by 82% compared to people who have never been pregnant4).
+Unfortunately, developing varicose veins is sometimes unavoidable - for example, your age, family history of the condition, and being female.
+Other factors in your life can also increase your likelihood of developing varicose veins.
+These include obesity, hormone replacement therapy, and pregnancy - varicose veins are almost twice as common in women who have been pregnant, compared to women who have never been pregnant4.

-"You cannot prevent varicose veins," says Professor Whiteley.
-"However, there are some things you can do to minimise any discomfort in your legs, and slow down the progression of the problem if you do have varicose veins or 'hidden' varicose veins."
+"You cannot prevent varicose veins," says Whiteley.
+"However, there are some things you can do to minimise any discomfort in your legs, and slow down the progression of the condition, if you do have varicose veins or 'hidden' varicose veins."

 Vein Health Awareness Week falls in September each year.
 Started by Professor Mark Whiteley, this aims to raise awareness of the importance of good vein health, how to spot venous disease, and when to get checked.